Department of Health and Human Services

 Steven T. Kessel Administrative Law Judge

-- 2. Petitioner argued in his reconsideration request that he hadn’t received the contractor’s letters, the same argument that he is making now.
+- back to note 1 2.
+Petitioner argued in his reconsideration request that he hadn’t received the contractor’s letters, the same argument that he is making now.
 CMS Ex.
 8 at 1, 3; CMS Ex.
 10 at 1-2.
 Petitioner, therefore, has no basis for contending that this argument was not considered previously or that he has been denied due process.